 Application of Immunoelectrophoresis

-- Heterogeneity of the antiserum to the antigen is denoted by presence of more than one precipitin line which not only gives an indication of the number of immunodominant epitopes, but also the non identical nature of such epitopes.
+- Heterogeneity of antiserum: The presence of more than one precipitin line indicates the heterogeneity of the antiserum to the antigen.
+Multiple lines suggest the presence of different immunodominant epitopes, indicating the non-identical nature of these epitopes.

 Precautions of Immunoelectrophoresis